aerogear/graphback/templates/ts-react-apollo-client/README.md

 # Graphback React Sample application

-A starter template for React while using one of the Graphback backend templates.
+A starter template for React while using one of the Graphback based backend templates.

 ## Quickstart Guide